 I even stopped sleeping on frequent occasions, so that I could complete a project, through the night — as often became necessary — to be prepared.

 I was always prepared, and that’s what other people came to expect of me.

 Maybe that’s why I’m now seeing heavy dark circles [no way I’m showing them here] under my eyes.

 Tentative vacations and holiday visits were scheduled around all this other I was doing.
-I must admit I got good at what I’ll coin here: “multiple planning.”
+I must admit I got good at what I’ll coin here as: “multiple planning.”

 Life was a whirl of activity, which I thought [at the time] I was handling with glee.

-Then one day I realized that I could no longer shut out the screaming I heard inside my head.
+Then one day I realized something freaky.
+I was rapidly losing my ability to shut out the screaming I heard inside my head.

 I needed HECTIC to end.

 I needed a lot of things to end.